-There is no available information indicating the presence of any existing beneficial uses aside from those that are already designated and discussed above; therefore, the permit ensures that the level of water quality necessary to protect both existing and designated uses is maintained and protected in compliance with the Tier I provisions of Idaho's WQS (IDAPA 58.01.02.051.01 and 58.01.02.052.07).
+In addition to the beneficial uses discussed above, salmonid spawning is also an existing use.
+Salmonid spawning is a subcategory of aquatic life.
+Therefore, this permit must ensure that the level of water quality necessary to protect both existing and designated uses is maintained and protected by applying the numeric and narrative criteria in the Idaho Water Quality Standards and in compliance with the Tier I provisions of Idaho's WQS (IDAPA 58.01.02.051.01 and 58.01.02.052.07).